JustFiesta/JavaBasics/src/SecondYear/Labs/no1/README.md

 # Warmup in first labs
 Rewind from classes and basic OOP
 ### This program is for digital class register functionality - for now it's just a prewiew version
 Methods are ready to be used and perhaps connected to database.
-It just needs a menu.

 <hr>